Skip to content

 Can we get rid of a director?

-Ben Lobelby Ben Lobel7 November 2011
+Ben Lobelby Delphine Hintz7 November 2011

 I own a small business, incorporated in February this year, as one of three directors.
 One director is proving awkward to work with and won't agree to anything the other two directors decide on.
 We want to continue in business with just us two directors and get rid of the third guy.
 What are our options?